Stacey Slater: 2014–2025

 At a New Year's Eve party at number 30, Jean, Lily, and Eve suddenly collapse from carbon monoxide poisoning.
 At the hospital, Stacey learns that 12-year-old Lily is pregnant and names Ricky Mitchell (Frankie Day) as the father.
 Lily decides to keep the baby with support from Stacey and Martin.
 However, Ricky's father Jack Branning (Scott Maslen), tries to unsuccessfully scare Lily into having an abortion.
 Ryan returns after learning about the pregnancy and invites Lily to live with him in Wakefield.
 She agrees, worried about the financial burden on Stacey.
 Stacey and Ryan argue, and Lily orders him to leave when he insults Stacey; he then announces he will reduce his child maintenance payments.
 Stacey struggles with the cost of living crisis and rejects Kat's financial help.
 She borrows money from a loan shark Shifty Shiv (Peter Caulfield) but struggles to repay.
 He becomes aggressive and attacks Stacey, so Phil helps repay Shiv and orders him to leave Stacey alone.
 To make ends meet, Stacey begins selling lingerie photos of herself on SecretCam, an OnlyFans-style website.
 Lily's classmates find her page online and inform Lily, who exposes Stacey to the family.
 Stacey starts getting stalked and harassed by her SecretCam client, who is Lily's tutor, Theo Hawthorne (William Ellis).
 Stacey becomes increasingly paranoid and fearful as Theo continues to send her threatening messages, unwanted gifts, and breaks into her house.

 Theo eventually confesses to Stacey that he is her stalker, leaving her horrified.
-Soon after, Lily goes into labor and Stacey manages to lock Theo out of the house, but he lets himself back in through the back door and angrily confronts her in the kitchen.
+Soon after, Lily goes into labour and Stacey manages to lock Theo out of the house, but he lets himself back in through the back door and angrily confronts her in the kitchen.
 Stacey then loses a court case against Theo to get a restraining order.
 After she tells him she never had feelings for him, he attempts to rape her, which is witnessed by her cousin Freddie Slater (Bobby Brazier), who attacks Theo and leaves him for dead.
 Stacey, Eve, and Freddie all panic after seeing Theo's lifeless body.
 Not wanting Freddie to go to prison, they plant a wrench in Theo's hands to suggest that Freddie was acting in self-defense.
 Theo is taken to the hospital, and Freddie is arrested but released on bail.
 Freddie then goes to stay with his mother Little Mo Slater (Kacey Ainsworth) in the aftermath of the incident, while Jack informs the Slaters that Theo has given a statement to the police that doesn't match theirs.
 On the day of Theo's sentencing, Stacey meets him and tries to trick him into pleading guilty for attacking her by promising him they will rekindle their romance once Theo serves his time.
 The plan works, and Theo pleads guilty.